-In the Sava Re Group, the only companies that provide life insurance are Zavarovalnica Tilia and the two newly established life insurers Dukagjini Life and Sava životno osiguranje.
-The newly established life insurers have only written a small number of policies so far, which is why their exposure to interest rate risk (the risk of a change in interest rates increasing their liabilities) is insignificant.
-Except for Zavarovalnica Tilia, no other Group company guarantees returns on policyholder investments, neither do they have interest rate sensitive mathematical provisions.
-For this reason, they are not exposed to the conventional interest rate risk associated with asset-liability mismatch.
+In the Sava Re Group, the only companies that provide life insurance are Zavarovalnica Tilia and the newly established Dukagjini Life and Sava životno osiguranje.
+The newly established insurance companies have written a small number of policies up to now, for which reason their exposure to interest rate risk (the risk of a change in interest rates increasing their liabilities) is insignificant.
+Except for Zavarovalnica Tilia, no other Group company guarantees returns on policyholders investments, neither do they have interest rate-sensitive mathematical provisions.
+For this reason, they are not exposed to the classic interest rate risk associated with asset-liability mismatch.
 Subsidiaries providing non-life insurance (and consequently Sava Re) do have temporary annuities and annuities for life amongst their liabilities, which are provided under liability insurance contracts, but the effect of a drop in interest rates on their liabilities due to the increased capitalised amounts of such annuities would be insignificant.

 The majority of the Group's fixed-income portfolio pertains to Sava Re and Zavarovalnica Tilia.
-The Group tries to manage the interest rate risk that affects the value of its assets (e.g. bonds) and the return on its investments (e.g. deposits) by investing in variable-rate bonds (i.e. using a so-called natural hedge).
+The Group tries to manage the interest rate risk that affects the value of its assets (e.g. bonds) and the return on its investments (e.g. deposits) by investing in variable-rate bonds (i.e. using the so-called natural hedge).

-Zavarovalnica Tilia as provider of traditional life products is also exposed to the risk of a drop in interest rates that could increase its liabilities (mathematical provisions).
+Zavarovalnica Tilia that provides classic life insurance is also exposed to the risk of a drop in interest rates increasing its liabilities (mathematical provisions).
 However, a drop in interest rates should at the same time increase the value of bonds in its liability fund, thus offsetting the increase in mathematical provisions.
 However, this would only hold true if maturity of the insurer's liabilities matched that of its investments.
 As this is not the case, the Group reduces this risk also by reducing the mismatch between the average maturity of its assets and liabilities.
 This can never be reduced completely, as life insurance maturities (they can be up to 40 years) are much longer than bond maturities.
-If the interest rate applicable to traditional life insurance contracts (under which the insurer assumes investment risk) dropped by 2 percentage points, the insurer's liabilities would increase by EUR 3.6 million.
+If the insurance rate applying to classic life insurance contracts (under which the insurer assumes investment risk) dropped by 2 percentage points, the insurer's liabilities would increase by EUR 3.6 million.

 The majority (almost 99%) of the Group's bond portfolio pertains to Sava Re and Zavarovalnica Tilia.
-Interest rate sensitivity of these investments can be assessed by shifting the yield curve for all maturities by one or two percentage points up or down, and calculating the change in the value of the bond portfolio.
+Interest rate sensitivity of these investments can be assessed by shifting the yield curve for all maturities by one or two percentage points up or down, and calculating the change in the value of bond portfolio.
 As long as interest rate changes are small, we can approximate changes in bond prices quite well: we have to know the first and second derivative of the change in a bond price resulting from such an interest rate change, or else we have to know both duration and convexity of the bond.

 The average duration of the Group's bond portfolio was 3.88 years as at year-end 2008 (2007: 3.69 years).
-A sensitivity analysis assuming a 2 percentage points change in interest rates showed that in the event of an increase by 2 percentage points, the value of the Group's bond portfolio would drop by EUR 9.0 million or 7.2% (2007: EUR 9,5 million or 7.0%).
-If the same sensitivity is applied to investments in mutual funds (bond, mixed and guaranteed) and in funds of funds (assigning each portfolio a weight of 0.5), the Group found that the same 2 percentage points change in interest rates would further decrease its investment portfolio by EUR 0.9 million (2007: EUR 0.8 million).
+A sensitivity analysis assuming a 2 percentage points change in interest rates showed that the value of the Group's bond portfolio would drop by EUR 9.0 million or 7.2% (2007: EUR 9,5 million or 7.0%).
+Repeating the exercise with its investments in mutual funds (bond, mixed and guaranteed) and in funds of funds (assigning each portfolio a weight of 0.5), the Group found that the same 2 percentage points change in interest rates would additionally decrease its investment portfolio by EUR 0.9 million (2007: EUR 0.8 million).